A little more about who we are...

 Tanya Shelburne, MPH, CHES

 Tanya Shelburne has worked in the Public Health Community in central Indiana for more than 20 years in both the government and nonprofit sectors.
 She received her undergraduate degree from Purdue University in Child Development and Family Studies with a specialization in Child Health.
 She later earned her Master’s in Public Health from the Fairbanks School of Public Health at IUPUI.
-Tanya is a Certified Health Education Specialist and is currently working on her Certificate in Fund Raising Management.
+Tanya is a Certified Health Education Specialist and recently completed a Certificate in Fund Raising Management.

-Tanya currently serves as a contractor for Health Ed Pros, with funding from the Indiana Tobacco Prevention and Cessation Commission, and is responsible for a statewide initiative to provide tobacco education and techincal support among Indiana Head Start programs and other funded partners.
-Tanya is also a certified Safe Sitter trainer.
+Tanya currently serves as a contractor for Health Ed Pros, with funding from the Indiana Tobacco Prevention and Cessation Commission, and is responsible for a statewide initiative to provide tobacco education and technical support among Indiana Head Start programs and other funded partners.
+Tanya is also a certified Safe Sitter instructor.